Summary IconKey Takeaways

 3. What is the difference between API and ETL tools?

-APIs are interfaces that allow the communication between different software systems and facilitate exchanges of data, while ETL tools extract data from different sources, transform them, and load them into a centralized repository where the data is analyzed.
+APIs are interfaces that allow the communication between different software systems and facilitate exchanges of data, while ETL tools extract data from different sources, transform it, and load it into a centralized repository where the data is analyzed.

 Kamlesh